 I will make just one comment on Brexit.
 It seems extraordinary to me that the British would ramp up tariffs at this stage.
 This is an act of aggression and is a very aggressive position for Britain to take.
 They are basically talking about annihilating our beef industry.
 This is not the action of a friendly country and I take my hat off to the calm resolution of our Irish negotiators.
 We should be very firm on this matter.
 I wonder that if this should ever come about what steps the European Union will take to counter such action, because there must be countermeasures.

-I do not want a trade war, but if it is what they want, it is what they will get.
+I do not want a trade war, but if it is what it wants, it is what it will get.

 Yesterday, it was 30 years since the coming into existence of the worldwide web.
 It has fundamentally and radically changed the world.
 It has created a platform on which people can access information.
 It leads to equality of access and assists with equality of opportunity for all citizens.
 However, it has its downsides also.
 It provides a platform for hate speech and all sorts of other ugly and nasty things.
 Now that we are 30 years into the life of the worldwide web, it would be timely to have a debate on policing the Internet and how to do so in Ireland.
 Perhaps, when the House comes back after Easter, the Leader will explore the possibility of a debate on policing the worldwide web and how we can work with other jurisdictions in that regard.